wesker-albert/cibo/README.md

 ## Current state:

+### 2023-07-16
+* New command available: `quit`
+* Server now has the ability to schedule "tick" timers, that are processed with varying frequency.
+* The current player room is persisted every minute, if a disconnection occurs, or when `quit` and `logout` are used.
+* Thanks to the above, when a player reconnects they will spawn in the last room they occupied.
+* Server command `stop` was discovered to be broken, in the sense that once stopped, the server cannot be `start`ed again without terminating the program and running it again.
+This will be fixed later, as it doesn't currently pose a development complication.

 ### 2023-07-15
 * New commands available: `look, exits, north, south, east, west`
 * A small set of sample rooms were created to test navigation.
 * Basic player navigation has been implemented, with the exceptions of `up` and `down`.
 * "Local" messages have been completed, and now only print to occupants of the room they were executed within.

 ### 2023-07-13
 * The project can be loaded via Dev Container in VSCode.